UnaviaMedia/linux_configs/README.md

 # linux_configs
 Contains common configuration settings for bash, git, screen, git, etc.

-**Note:**
-Many of the dot files can be overwritten by creating a specific file that will be sourced by the individual files.
+**Note:** Many of the dot files can be overwritten by creating a specific file that will be sourced by the individual files.

 ## Installation Steps

-Run `perl 256colors.txt` to check colour compatibility
+Run `perl 256colors.txt` to check colour compatibility (on servers)

-### Prerequisites
+**Prerequisites**

- - **Git** must be installed
+ - `git` must be installed
  - `dconf-cli` must be installed for Solarized terminal theme

 ### Automatic Installation (Recommended)